 But, what was lost, is not necessarily forgotten.
 What originated as a passing thought evolved into a larger self-realization.
 It reawakened something dormant and instinctual inside me.
 I found art in a way that some people found religion.
 More importantly, I discovered a headspace that helped free me from the confines of some of my greatest frustrations.

-Through this introspection, I continued to remain diligent and creatively engaged.
-I took on whatever work came along and put the ego to sleep.
-And while the ego rested, my mind found reprieve in ambushing me with a barrage of ideas.
+Through this introspection, my mind found a reprieve in ambushing me with a barrage of ideas.
 Ideas that didn’t require approval and provided me with more than a mental diversion.
 Ideas I harnessed and externalized through dedication and a deliberate exploration of stylistic variety.

 While my art may explore form broadly the foundation of my work focuses on reframing the mundane and encouraging people to explore how perspective affects perception.